 “So, Kellus.
 Tell Mommy.
 What is Christmas about?”
 I waited eagerly for my son’s answer, wondering if he would remember what I taught him last year.

-“Christmas is about Christmas tree and lights and decorations and presents!” he answered.
+“Christmas is about Christmas trees and lights and decorations and presents!” he answered.
 His voice was roaring with excitement and he jumped up and down all around the living room floor.

 “Oh, I see,” I answered.
 “Well, can I tell you what Christmas is really about?
 Christmas is really about Jesus!”

 “Awhh, OK,” he said.
 Then he quickly changed his answer.
-“Christmas is about Christmas tree and lights and decorations and Jesus!”
+“Christmas is about Christmas trees and lights and decorations and Jesus!”